dsoftwareinc/wiwik/docs/arch/env-vars.md

 #### `SLACK_VERIFICATION_TOKEN`

-Used to verify requests from Slack to wiwik, requests from Slack are not going through regular authentication process.
+Used to verify requests from Slack to wiwik, requests from Slack are not going through the regular authentication process.

 #### `SLACK_BOT_TOKEN`